Nazca booby: Taxonomy

 Walter Rothschild organised and sent an expedition to the Galapagos Islands in 1897 to collect and review the animal life there.
 He wrote of a distinctive booby there, which he and William Robert Ogilvie-Grant diagnosed as the Peruvian booby (Sula variegata), then only known from juvenile plumage.
 Later, in 1902, Rothschild named it a new species, Sula granti.
 Rothschild later reclassified as a subspecies of the masked booby.

 In 1998, Pitman and colleagues observed that Nazca boobies on Clipperton Island did not interbreed with masked boobies there.

 The genus Sula was previously placed in the order Pelecaniformes, but recently was collected in the family Sulidae and order Suliformes, together with 8 other genera.
 The Nazca booby was considered conspecific with the masked booby but was reassigned to a separate species based on mitochondrial DNA analyses.
 It is likely to have diverged 400,000-500,000 years ago.

 Description

 The species has a yellow iris, orange and pinkish beak, black facial skin in the form of a mask, and grey feet.
 Adults present white plumage with black tips of the wings and tail.
 The female is bigger and heavier than the male, has a slightly differently colored beak, and squawks while the male whistles.
 Chicks are snow white and fluffy, plumage changing to grey along with beak and feet upon fledging.

 Distribution and habitat

 The species occurs in the eastern Pacific from the islands in Baja California to the Galápagos Islands and the Isla de la Plata in Ecuador and Malpelo in Colombia.
+Individuals have been recorded as vagrants in the western Pacific, including near Waigeo in Indonesia, and off north-western Australia.